sujana27/arbitrary-precision-integer/README.md

 1) Open terminal or cmd in the file direcotry ```cd /file/direcotry/```
 2) Compile the code with `g++` or `CLang` like `g++ demo.cpp -o demo.o`
 3) Run `./demo.o`
-4) In the follwing stage you will see a bunch of 14 different types of instructions output that mentioned in above.
+4) In the following stage you will see a bunch of 14 different types of instructions output that mentioned in above.
 5) program is capable of reading input files form `input.txt` file.

-## How to supply input in inout.txt file
+## How to supply input in input.txt file
 Supply input will be read line by line, which means one number at a line. a set of 2 consecutive valid input perform operations **The number of valid inputs must be a even number** Otherwise the code will skip the the last valid input and do not do further operation with one.

 Example input: